-If you instead want to search for several keywords at the same time, separate these words with "eller" between the words, for example "55125 eller 55223 eller 55124" and you will get a result with all files with these file names.
+If you enter more than one search term, you narrow down the search, meaning that only files containing both words will be displayed.
+You can also narrow the search by typing a minus sign (-) before a keyword, indicating that the term must not be included.
+If you want to search for several keywords at the same time, separate these words with "or" between the words, for example "55125 or 55223 or 55124" and you will get a result with all files with these file names.

-It is also possible to search for parts of words using an asterisk / star (*).
+It is also possible to search for parts of words using an asterisk/star (*).
 Do you write e.g. summer * you get files with the keywords summer, summer evening and summer cottage (but not midsummer or midsummer evening.
-To get results with summer in the second half of the work the asterisk / star (*) needs to be in front of the word instead.
+To get results with summer in the second half of the work the asterisk/star (*) needs to be in front of the word instead.
 Searches that you make in the quick search field also return results by file name.
 If you search for a file, you can search both with and without a file extension, e.g. IMG1234.jpg and IMG1234 both give the same results.

 Advanced search